Skip to main content

 • Headshot

-• USMLE Step 1 Report – Students can request a copy of their transcript directly from the NBME, OSA does not have access to this report.
+• USMLE Step 1 Report: Request a copy of your transcript directly from the NBME.
+The OSA does not have access to this report.

-• Immunization Records – VSLO and most application systems will use the AAMC Standardized Immunization Form to document immunizations.
+• Immunization Records: VSLO and most systems use the AAMC Standardized Immunization Form.

 • Personal Health Insurance